Christonja/100-days-of-code/log.md

 **Today's Progress**: Halfway through the Redux challenges on FreeCodeCamp

 **Thoughts**: Hmm, a little bit more intuitive, yet still abstract and hard to understand.
 I imagine it will come together a bit easier when these technologies are implemented in a few real examples.

+### Day 44: September 30, Sun, 2018

+**Today's Progress**: Almost completed the Redux challenges in FreeCodeCamp

+**Thoughts**: Got bogged down today implementing the counter function in Redux.
+It was difficult, but a great learning experience.
+I find the challenges that attempt to get me to implement more are the ones that I learn the most in.
+However I often refer to the challenges that only got me to implement little bits at a time as a way to help to know what to implement in these later challenges, so it all works together =P